DeepanshuSarawagi/AWS/11-Databases/Amazon-Redshit.md

 - Runs on a paradigm of Extract, Transform and Load.
 - Enhanced VPC Routing Redshift forces all COPY and UNLOAD traffic moving between your cluster and data repositories through your VPCs.
+- Data is loaded from S3, Kinesis Firehose, DynamoDB, DMS.
+- Based on node type: 100+ nodes and upto 16TB of space per node.
+- Can provision multiple nodes and can be Multi-AZ for specific type of clusters.

 ## Redshift Snapshots and DR:
 - Redshift has no Multi-AZ mode.
 - Snapshots are point-in-time backups of cluster stored internally in S3.
 - The backups are incremental in nature.
-- The Snapshots can be automated: Every 8 hours, Every 5 GB or Scheduled with set retention period.
+- The Snapshots can be **automated**: Every 8 hours, Every 5 GB or **Scheduled** with set retention period.
-- Manual snapshots can be taken with infinite retention period until you delete it.
+- **Manual** snapshots can be taken with infinite retention period until you delete it.
 - Snapshots can be automated to be copied into another AWS region and restore of cluster in another region.

 ## Components of Redshift:

 ### Cluster:
 - Main or the core component of Amazon Redshift service which has its own Redshift
 - engine and has at least one database.